sks-saurav/Recommendation_System/README.md

 and recommend movies to user based on their ratings of several movies.

 principles involved in this program can easily be adapted to recommending books,restaurants and more...

+I have used blueJ ide for program devlopment